aherbert/gdsc-smlm/docs/model_plugins.rst

     Scoring scheme for the spot candidates against the known spot locations.

     .. list-table::
-       :align: left
        :widths: 20 80
        :header-rows: 0

        * - Candidates
          - All the spot candidates.
-       * - Actual matches
-         - Any spot candidate or fitted spot candidate that matches a localisation.
        * - Fitted spots
          - Any spot candidate that was successfully fitted.
        * - Positives